Peleda23/-100DaysOfCode/r1-log.md

 **Thoughts:**: Not much of coding.
 Need to find more time for code.

-## Day 1: June 23, 2020(R1D1)
+## Day 1: June 24, 2020(R1D1)

 **Today's Progress** Mozila front-end web developer learning pathway.

 **Thoughts:** Few days ago I decided to come back to coding, I like it, but it's hard to learn.
 I want to give try again.
 I found Mozila front-end web developer learning pathway, I will go to this pathway combining with freeCodeCamp.
 And of course I try to do 100 days of coding, but I leave one day of every week.
 It's summer and I am father of little princess.
-Today I done variables and done test, all pass
+Today I done variables and done test, all pass.

+## Day 2: June 25, 2020(R1D2)

+**Today's Progress** Mozila basic javascript math and ffc basic html section.

+**Thoughts:** Read